mjoniec/CodeSamples/README.md

 - docker inspect -f "{{ .NetworkSettings.Networks.nat.IPAddress }}" metalsprices_test1

 ## build
-- docker build -t test2 .
+- docker build -t image_name .
-- docker run -d -p 8080:80 --name myapp test2
+- docker run -d -p 8080:80 --name container_name image_name

+-d: This is short for detach and means that the Docker container will run in the background.
+We won’t be seeing any output from the application that’s running inside the container.
+If we want to see that output, we can use: docker logs container_name

 ## cleanup

 - docker rmi test2
+- docker rm container_name
-- docker stop 9d
+- docker stop 9d99
-- docker container rm 9d
+- docker container rm 9d99

 ## hub
 - docker login -u "user" -p "password" docker.io